-Your name:

-Student's name:

-Address:

-Postcode:

-Daytime telephone number:

-Evening telephone number:

-Please give details of your complaint:

-What actions, if any, have you already

-What actions, if any, have you already taken to try and resolve your complaint.
+Your name: Student's name: Address: Postcode: Daytime telephone number: Evening telephone number: Please give details of your complaint: What actions, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?
+What actions do you feel might resolve the problem at this stage?
+Are you attaching any paperwork?
+If so, please give details.